Nomad Templates

 attachment_mode: "file-system"

-If volume definitions are added or removed from the space template then those volumes are created or destroyed the next time the space is started.
-Any data in a volume being deleted will be lost.
+If volume definitions are added or removed from a template, the changes will take effect the next time the space is started.
+Any data in a deleted volume will be permanently lost.